ibm-cloud-docs/account/catalog-add-private.md

   3. Create an instance of [{{site.data.keyword.cloud_notm}} Object Storage](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started-cloud-object-storage) and add your image to a bucket.

-## Creating your private catalog
+## Creating a private catalog
 {: #create-catalog}
 {: ui}

+Private catalogs provide a way for you to manage access to products for users in your account.

-1. Go to **Manage** > **Catalogs**, and select **Private catalogs**.
+1. Go to **Manage** > **Catalogs** in the {{site.data.keyword.cloud_notm}} console, and click **Create a catalog**.
-2. Click **Create**.
-3. Select **Product default** as the catalog type.
-4. Enter a name and description of your catalog.
+1. Enter a name and description of your catalog.
-5. Select whether to exclude all products in the {{site.data.keyword.cloud}} catalog from your catalog.
+1. Select to exclude or include all products in the {{site.data.keyword.cloud_notm}} catalog in your private catalog.
-6. Click **Create**.
+1. Click **Create**.

-## Adding a product to your catalog in the console
+## Adding a product to your private catalog
 {: #add-public-repo}
 {: ui}

-Complete the following steps to add a product to your catalog:
+Complete the following steps to add software to your private catalog:

-1. Click **Private catalogs**, and select your private catalog from the list.
-1. Click **Private products** > **Add**.
+1. From the Private products page, click **Add**.
+1. Select your deployment method.
 1. Select whether you are adding your product from a private or public repository.
-1. Enter your repository's URL or TGZ archive.
+Or, if you're onboarding an Operator from a Red Hat registry, select your Red Hat repository type: **Certified**, **Marketplace**, **Community**.

-1. If you're adding your product from a private repository, you can choose to provide a personal access token or you can use a secret.
-Instead of giving users a personal access token, you can give them access to a secret and add the token to a secret and centrally manage all tokens and access the secret allows.
+  If you're adding your product from a private repository, you can provide a personal access token or you can use a secret.
+Instead of giving users a personal access token, you can give them access to a secret, add the token to a secret, and centrally manage all tokens and access the secret allows.

   * If you're using a personal access token, select **No** to indicate you aren't using a secret and provide your personal access token.
   * If you're using a secret, select **Yes** and click **Select from Secrets Manager**.
 Select your service instance, secret group, and secret.
 If you don't see your secret, make sure you're using the correct secret group and service instance.